CharlieCharlemagne/212-spring-2025/labs/lab-01/readme.md

 void reverse(int* arr, int size) {
     // TODOs

-    // use to pointers to reverse the array (start and end)
+    // use two pointers to reverse the array (start and end)
     // one pointer should point to the first element
     // and the other to the last element